CityofToronto/bdit_data-sources/volumes/miovision/update_intersections/Readme.md

 	JOIN gis.traffic_signal AS ts USING (px)
 	```

-### Update `miovision_api.intersection_movements`
+## Update `miovision_api.intersection_movements`
 2. Now that the updated table of [`miovision_api.intersections`](../README.md#intersections) is ready, we have to update the table [`miovision_api.intersection_movements`](../README.md#intersection_movements).
 We need to find out all valid movements for the new intersections from the data but we don't have that yet, so the following has to be done.

+	a) **Populate `miovision_api.volumes`**
-	a) If there is no data for the intersections in `miovision_api.volumes`, you will first need to run the [api script](../api/intersection_tmc.py) with the following command line to only include intersections that we want as well as skipping the data processing process: `python3 intersection_tmc.py run-api --start_date=2020-06-15 --end_date=2020-06-16 --intersection=35 --intersection=38 --intersection=40  --pull`.
+    If there is no data for the intersections in `miovision_api.volumes`, you will first need to run the [api script](../api/intersection_tmc.py) with the following command line to only include intersections that we want as well as skipping the data processing process: `python3 intersection_tmc.py run-api --start_date=2020-06-15 --end_date=2020-06-16 --intersection=35 --intersection=38 --intersection=40  --pull`.
 	`--pull` has to be included in order to skip data processing and gaps finding since we are only interested in finding invalid movements in this step.
 Note that multiple intersections have to be stated that way in order to be included in the list of intersections to be pulled.
 Recommend to test it out with a day's worth of data first.

+	b) **Insert into intersection_movements**
-	b) Now that there is data in `miovision_api.volumes`, run the SELECT query below and validate those new intersection movements.
+    Now that there is data in `miovision_api.volumes`, run the SELECT query below and validate those new intersection movements.
 The line `HAVING COUNT(DISTINCT datetime_bin::time) >= 20` is there to make sure that the movement is actually legit and not just a single observation. `volume::numeric / classification_volume >= 0.005` is a suggested addition to make sure that for lower volume modes (bicycles), we don't filter out a small volume but large percentage (5 / 1000).
 	Next, INSERT INTO `intersection_movements` table which has all valid movements for intersections.
 These include decommissioned intersections, just in case we might need those in the future.

 	```sql